A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole Telescope data: Discussion

 We first investigate whether this discrepancy between measured and predicted Poisson bispectrum amplitudes could be due to effects that are not included in the measured uncertainty, in particular sample variance and the effect of a varying flux cut.
-Near the $\sim$6 mJy (at 150~GHz) flux cut used in this work, the dependence of radio source counts on flux is shallow (\citealt{dezotti10,vieira10,tucci11}; L.~Mocanu et al., in preparation).
+Near the $\sim$6 mJy (at 150~GHz) flux cut used in this work, the dependence of radio source counts on flux is shallow (\citealt{dezotti10,vieira10,tucci11,mocanu13}).
 This means that the radio-source bispectrum will be dominated by the brightest (and rarest) sources just below the flux cut.
 This will tend to make the radio source bispectrum more sensitive to sample variance and to the fact that, while the real flux cut used in this work varies from field to field by $\sim$10\%, we calculate the predicted bispectrum from source models using a single flux cut.
 We estimate the magnitude of both of these effects by simulated observations of many 800-\degs\ patches of sky containing sources drawn from the source count models listed in Table \ref{tab:poiss}.
 In one set of simulated observations, we use the nominal 6~mJy 150~GHz source cut in every field; in another set, we use the actual 150~GHz source cut used in each individual field in this work; these cut levels range from 5.7 to 6.6 mJy.
 Both the bispectrum sample variance (calculated as the scatter among the best-fit Poisson bispectrum in all simulated observations) and the effect of the different flux cuts were largest at 95 GHz---not surprising, given that this is the band in which the radio source contribution is largest---but even in that band, the square root of the sample variance was only $2\%$ of the average Poisson bispectrum, and the difference between using the true flux cut for every field and using the nominal flux cut was only $6\%$.
+The effect of sample variance on the bispectrum due to dusty sources should be significantly smaller than this, because the predicted dusty source bispectrum is dominated by sources well below the flux cut used here.
 We conclude that the discrepancy between model predictions and the measured Poisson bispectrum cannot be explained by sample variance and varying flux cuts.